hultsi/fast-highlight/README.md

             // Any source files that are needed.
 They are parsed & then copied to the webpack build folder
             sources: [
                 { in: "./index.html", out: "./index.html" },
+                // You can also copy your css (or any other files for that matter)
+                // to the output build location
                 { in: "./css", out: "./css/" }
             ],
             fhlSettings: {